-Payment type Additional proof needed Clinical Trial Compensation That the clinical trial meets the requirements listed in the Definitions section above.
+Clinical Trial Compensation That the clinical trial meets the requirements listed in the Definitions section above.
+Proof includes: • The "informed consent form" from the Payment type Additional proof needed information needed to determine whethe the income exclusion applies.
+Clinical Trial Compensation listed in the Definitions section above.
 Proof includes: The "informed consent form" from the clinical trial, which provides most of the information needed to determine whether the income exclusion applies.
 An official letter from the administrator of the clinical trial that provides all the relevant information of the informed consent in a summarized format.
-Check stubs; and Payment receipts.
+Check stubs; and